- Print

 Configuring CloudFront requires an administrator with access to the AWS CloudFront dashboard and the ability to:

-create a Cloudfront Distribution (if there isn't one already)
+create a CloudFront Distribution (if there isn't one already)

-create cross-account AWS IAM roles.
+create cross-account AWS IAM roles & policies

-Role assumed by Darwinium Lambdas on your AWS account when they are running at the edge.
-Depending on your configuration, this execution role will be setup to write to your events S3 bucket (if bringing your own storage)
+Lambda@Edge execution role ARN | Role assumed by Darwinium Lambdas on your AWS account when they are running at the edge.
+Depending on your configuration, this execution role will be setup to write to your events S3 bucket (if bringing your own storage) |

-Policy associated with the Cloudfront builder IAM role.
+Deployment Role ARN | Deployment IAM role.
 This is used when you publish changes to your journey.
-It enables our tool to deploy new lambdas to your infrastructure, create function associations between lambdas and routes on your Cloudfront distribution, and remove these as necessary when there are changes to your Darwinium journey configuration.
+It enables Darwinium to deploy new lambdas to your infrastructure, create function associations between lambdas and routes on your Cloudfront distribution, and remove these as necessary when there are changes to your Darwinium journey configuration. |

 Follow security best practices!